-For purposes of brevity and to avoid repetition, cross-referencing is preferred.
-The EIS may make reference to the information that has already been presented in other sections of the document, rather than repeating it.
+For purposes of brevity and to avoid repetition, cross-referencing within the EIS is preferred.
+For example, the EIS may make reference to information that has already been presented in other sections of the document, rather than repeating it.
 Detailed studies (including all relevant and supporting data and methodologies) will be provided in separate appendices and will be referenced by appendix, section and page in the text of the main document.
 The EIS will explain how information is organized in the document.
-This will include a table of content with a list of all tables, figures, and photographs referenced in the text.
+This will include a table of contents with a list of all tables, figures, and photographs referenced in the text.
 A complete list of supporting literature and references will also be provided.
 A table of concordance, which cross references the information presented in the EIS with the information requirements identified in the EIS Guidelines, will be provided.
-The proponent will provide copies of the EIS and its summary for distribution, including paper and electronic version in an unlocked, searchable PDF format, as directed by the Agency.
+The proponent will provide copies of the EIS and its summary for distribution, including paper and electronic versions in an unlocked, searchable PDF format, as directed by the Agency.